nodebots/nodeboats-jsconf2015/paddleboat.md

 - Duct tape is pretty much waterproof as long as it is laid out evenly.
     - Creases in the tape can allow water on the underside of the tape, causing it to leak and/or come off
-- If the paddles are made out of popsicle sticks, make sure to coat them because the water will quickly weaken them
+- If the paddles are made out of popsicle sticks, you may want to consider coating them so they don't get too waterlogged too quickly.
 - Make sure the paddles are as close as possible to being identical.
 Differences in length/width of the individual blades can cause the boat to not move in a straight line
 - If you are using the food containers for your hull, make sure that the paddles clear the lip of the container
 - Hot glue is designed to melt plastic (of course), which includes the food containers.
 Try adding as little glue as possible to the food containers, and add it in batches/layers to prevent the container from deforming